autoinst

 When sending a bug report, please give as much relevant information as

-possible; this includes at least (but may not be limited to) the log
+possible; this usually includes (but may not be limited to) the log

 COPYRIGHT